What Is Grounding and How Can It Help After Trauma?

 Photo by Isabell Winter, downloaded from Unsplash on 9/22/24

-If you’ve ever found yourself overwhelmed, triggered, or stuck in painful memories from the past, grounding might be exactly what you need.
-Trauma has a way of pulling us out of the present moment and throwing us back into experiences of fear, stress, and hurt.
-Grounding is a practical skill that helps you regain a sense of control when trauma threatens to take over.
+If you’ve ever found yourself overwhelmed, triggered, or stuck in painful memories, grounding might be exactly what you need.
+Trauma has a way of pulling us out of the present moment and throwing us back into fear, stress, or old roles we thought we left behind.
+Grounding is a practical, accessible skill that helps you return to the here and now—and for LGBTQ+ folks navigating trauma, especially from identity-based rejection or religious shame, it can be a game-changer.

 • 5 things you can see